asgervelling/story-tree/README.md

 ##### Users can
 - Create a story tree.
-- Add a sentence to their friends' story tree
+- Invite their friends to collaborate on a story tree.
-- Invite their friends to collaborate on a story.
+- Continue any story from where their friends left off.

 ##### System
 - A story tree is a tree where the beginning is the root node,